-The Excel ROMAN function converts an arabic number to Roman - i.e. for a supplied number, the function returns a text string depicting the roman numeral form of the number.
+The Excel ROMAN function converts an arabic number to Roman.
+I.e. for a supplied integer, the function returns a text string depicting the roman numeral form of the number.

-Note that if any of the arguments are input as decimal values, they will be truncated to integers.
+Note that if any of the arguments are input as decimal values, they are truncated to integers.

-The following spreadsheet shows example of the Excel Roman function used to convert the number 9999 to different forms of Roman numerals.
-The spreadsheet on the left shows the format of the function, and the spreadsheet on the right shows the result.
+In the following spreadsheet, the Excel Roman function is used to convert the number 1999 to different forms of Roman numerals.

-Further examples of the Excel Roman function can be viewed on the Microsoft Office website.
+Further examples of the Excel Roman function are provided on the Microsoft Office website.

-If you get an error from the Excel Roman function this is likely to be the following :
+If you get an error from the Excel Roman function this is likely to be the #VALUE! function: